EronAlves1996/Recog/README.md

 ## Overview

 Recog is a service designed to experiment with and demonstrate various security and cryptographic primitives.
-It provides a simple RESTful API to interact with concepts like hashing, digital signatures, secure key exchange, session management, certificate validation, and rate limiting.
-The project is built with Go and the Gin web framework, and it's intended to evolve, incorporating more security experiments as it grows.
+It provides a RESTful API to interact with concepts like hashing, digital signatures, secure key exchange, session management, certificate validation, and security monitoring.
+Built with Go and the Gin framework.

 ## Features

-- Calculate SHA256 hash of uploaded files and text messages (both public and encrypted endpoints)
+- Calculate SHA256 hash of uploaded files and text messages
-- Sign and verify text messages with an RSA key pair
+- Sign and verify text messages with RSA key pairs
-- Perform an ECDH key exchange for secure session establishment
+- Perform ECDH key exchange for secure session establishment
 - Session ticket management for efficient session resumption
-- X.509 certificate validation with OCSP revocation checking, signature algorithm verification, and key size validation
+- X.509 certificate validation with OCSP revocation checking
 - **Rate limiting** using token bucket algorithm for API endpoints
-- **Request/response encryption** for secure endpoints using session-based AES-GCM encryption
+- **Request/response encryption** for secure endpoints using session-based AES-GCM
+- **Audit logging** for security events including rate-limited requests
 - Structured logging with Zap
-- Input validation with custom validation rules
+- Input validation with custom rules

 ## Getting Started